Casey had been spotted. He surged from his hiding place to face the son of Dr. Death.

 The two collided with electricity and necro-lightning.
 Bolts exploded out but did little to the well-insulated structure.
 A quick electric kick to the gut and a solid shocking uppercut sent Sparky to the floor, less for the electricity and more for the brute force.
 The Sigil of Justice easily outmatched his untrained and unskilled opponent.
 He then tore the command helmet from Sparky’s head as Crowley had told him to do.
 The two undead guards waddled forward, but Casey made quick work of them; two were nothing against his armor and gauntlets.

 “The Sigil of Justice!
-We have been waiting for you,” said Dr. Death has he summoned his horde.
+We have been waiting for you,” said Dr. Death.

 “I suspect you didn’t come here thinking you could end me with your fists,” said Doctor Death.